-III.F.
-Employer Concentration and Rent Sharing
+F. Employer Concentration and Rent Sharing

 The analysis thus far has focused on the relation between employer concentration and wages in local labor markets.
 In addition to wage levels, concentration of employers may also affect the transmission of productivity growth into wage changes.
 Standard economic theory would suggest that in competitive, or near-competitive labor markets, increases in labor productivity should translate into increased wages, with workers paid their marginal product.

-Empirical evidence has provided general support for a link between productivity and wage growth (see e.g. Stansbury and Summers 2017), although this link appears to have declined since the early 1980s (see e.g., Mishel 2012 and Bivens and Mishel 2015).
+Empirical evidence has provided general support for a link between productivity and wage growth (see, for example, Stansbury and Summers 2017), although this link appears to have declined since the early 1980s (see, for example, Mishel 2012; Bivens and Mishel 2015).
 Following these results, we hypothesize that labor market employer concentration impedes the translation of productivity growth to wage increases, as employers use their monopsony power to avoid wage hikes, thereby capturing rents from increased productivity.
-To empirically test whether the sensitivity of wage growth to productivity growth is affected by local-level employer concentration, we use the following first-differences interaction specification: